 A cookie is a small (<4kb) text file that is deposited in a reserved cookie directory on a user's computer by a website visited by the user.
 It is, in a sense, a small scratch pad that can be used by a website to store information about the user so that the information can be retrieved by the website in a subsequent visit.
 Cookies are a means by which websites can personalize the user's online experience or speed the user's authentication.
 When you go to Amazon.com and the site greets you by name as soon as you arrive, such recognition occurs because the Amazon site has deposited a cookie on your machine during a prior visit.
 Cookies can contain many things, including a designated user name, a password you've created to access the site, a log of prior visits, customized settings and other data that allows the site to adapt to the user.
 Cookies can also record the address of the website a user visited just prior to arriving at the site depositing the cookie.
-When used to enhance and streamline a user's webs surfing, cookies are very beneficial to both user and website operator.
-It's important to note that cookies are not programs.
+When used to enhance and streamline a user's webs surfing, cookies are not programs.
 They are merely electronic Post-It notes, but unscrupulous web site operators who, by working in concert, can assemble data about a user that will facilitate tracking a user's web surfing habits can abuse cookies.

 From the standpoint of computer forensics, cookies offer insight to a user's online behavior.
-Users that take steps to erase their browser history files often forget to dispose of their cookies, which are stored in the cookies subdirectory of the Windows directory on Windows 95/98/ME systems and within the individual user profile on Windows XP/NT/2000 systems.
-On my system, I found 1,845 cookies, all deposited within the last 15 months.
+Users that take steps to erase their browser history files often forget to dispose of their cookies, which are stored in the cookies subdirectory of the Windows directory on Windows 95/98/ME systems and within the individual user profile on Windows Vista/XP/NT/2000 systems.
+On my system, I found 5,731 cookies.
 Very few of them represent any effort by me to customize anything on a website, but one that does is the cookie associated with my online subscription to the New York Times crossword puzzle, shown in Figure 13.
-Cookies are i le E dit F o rmat V iew H elp MIDD80c42b123b023c51955938a40nytimes.com/01024040460663040 95415260178633510402946810100NYT-S0 8E81bpf6fEs1r0gkxbjkr07DyGjSudBkwVQMX187QRJgzQwUduKv2ZkvLoods vetwr.kKeI4T8ewyrtGUDcSew5vVhAKB25q.0nytimes.com/010240 0753758720295911930320680196802951776700RDB0 802012D0100005553010096FE28310101000000000000nytimes.com/0 024035782638080295539770320730196802951776700tpopunder10 0323986860nytimes.com/0102404211591552029524113011526186720 951564300ERIGHTS_REDIRECT0/premium/xword/puzzles.html0 nytimes.com/01024010009198080295179770323734196802951776700 not required to adhere to any fixed format so note that very little of the cookie's content is intelligible.
+Cookies are not required to adhere to any fixed format so note that very little of the cookie's content is intelligible.
 Most of the data has no value beyond the operation of the website that created it.
 However, note that the name of the cookie indicates (in Windows XP) the identity under which the user was logged in when the site was visited.
 The file's properties (not shown) will indicate the date the cookie was created and the date the web site was last accessed.